You’ll receive all the training you need to work towards your Red Seal Endorsement (RSE) in Pipe Trades through Yukon College.

 - Completed the theoretical requirements for Level I of the Plumbing and Gasfitting/Steamfitting Apprenticeship program, and have an opportunity to challenge the Plumbing and Gasfitting/Steamfitting Apprenticeship Level I exam.

-- Mature student status with acceptable scores on the College Placement Assessment or GED; OR
+Mature Student Status with acceptable scores on the College Placement Assessment

 - good physical condition